jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft OneDrive/Update_Save a file.md

 The following properties are required in the YAML:

-- `file` - reference the physical file&#x20;
+- `file` - reference the physical file
-- `fileName` - add the file name with the extension, e.g. Invoice.pdf&#x20;
+- `fileName` - add the file name with the extension, e.g. Invoice.pdf
 - `entity`- file path in OneDrive
 - `tokenType` - OAuth token credentials name
 - `method: update`

 ## Component

 To upload a file use the `media-field` component to select the file.
-Use the `image`, or `any` property in the `media-field` component to specify the `mediaType`.&#x20;
+Use the `image`, or `any` property in the `media-field` component to specify the `mediaType`.

 ## Considerations

 - When no `id` is provided, a new record is created if it is not a duplicate filename
 - **Important:** When updating a file and changing the filename, if the new name is the same as an existing file name, the amended file is saved to the existing file with no warning that the file will be overwritten
-- The filename is crucial in determining if the item must be saved/updated or whether a new file should be created&#x20;
+- The filename is crucial in determining if the item must be saved/updated or whether a new file should be created
 - When only updating the file, it uses the `id` and the `file` and then saves/updates as requested
 - Any change to the filename executes a create method, even if the `id` is specified and a new file is added to OneDrive
 - Updating/saving an existing file by only changing the file, saves the file against the original record